 Suitable for kids and other pets

 Ragdolls are among the best feline breeds for families with children.
 They are lovable, friendly, huggable, and tolerant.
-They will tolerate even a demanding child’s wishes to constantly pick up or pet the family cat.
-Moreover, they get a big kick out of playtime, training sessions, and grooming, because they perceive it as a bonding experience with their pet parents.
+They will constantly tolerate even a demanding child’s wishes to pick up or pet the family cat.
+Moreover, they get a big kick from playtime, training sessions, and grooming because they perceive it as a bonding experience with their pet parents.

 How much do Ragdoll cats and kittens cost?
 Price analysis and buying guide.

-Despite the numerous advantages of a pet Ragdoll (long lifespan, dog and kid-friendly temperament, loyalty, beauty and so forth), this breed is actually quite inexpensive.
-It might sound surprising, but compared to other domestic breeds, these furballs are really affordable.
+Despite the numerous advantages of a pet Ragdoll (long lifespan, dog and kid-friendly temperament, loyalty, beauty, and so forth), this breed is quite inexpensive.
+It might sound surprising, but these furballs are affordable compared to other domestic breeds.

 Just how affordable are Ragdoll cats and kittens?
 Here’s a short price analysis of the breed:

-- Pet-quality Ragdolls may also cost up to $1k, but those are over-the-top price tags of greedy breeders.
+• Pet-quality Ragdolls may cost up to $1k, but those are over-the-top price tags.

 All Ragdolls have piercing blue eyes and fluffy fur coats, but that doesn’t mean all Ragdolls listed for sale are real Ragdolls.
-Breeders often mix them with other furballs, so unless you pay for DNA tests, you can’t be sure what’s in the mix of your $400-$500 kitten.
+Breeders often mix them with other furballs, so you can’t be sure what’s in the mix of your $400-$500 kitten unless you pay for DNA tests.

 Pro buying guide tip for Ragdoll cats – don’t adopt newborns!
-Wait at least 12 weeks to make sure the breed’s characteristics have developed, otherwise you might get cheated into buying a non-pure kitty.
+Wait at least 12 weeks to ensure the breed’s characteristics have developed.
+Otherwise, you might get cheated into buying a non-pure kitty.

 Health problems

-While this feline breed has a long lifespan of approximately 12-17 years.
-Unfortunately, according to research, Ragdoll cats have a tendency to suffer from health problems more frequently than other breeds.
+This feline breed has a long lifespan of approximately 12-17 years.
+Unfortunately, according to research, Ragdoll cats tend to suffer from health problems more frequently than other breeds.
 Many of these problems are genetically inherent to the breed.

 Kidney diseases and urinary problems are common for all Ragdolls.
 Bladder stones, infectious peritonitis, and hypertrophic cardiomyopathy are also among the most common health problems affecting these felines.
-As such, high quality cat food, proper nutrition, daily exercise, and regular check-ups at the vet’s office are of intrinsic importance for these kitties.
+As such, high-quality cat food, proper nutrition, daily exercise, and regular vet check-ups are of intrinsic importance for these kitties.

-These lap cats are not only gorgeous in terms of physical appearances but also a pure pleasure to be around.
-Maintaining the mental and physical health of your feline pet should always come as your priority.
+These lap cats are gorgeous in terms of physical appearance and a pure pleasure to be around.
+Maintaining your feline pet’s mental and physical health should always be your priority.

-Don’t ever neglect your kitty’s needs and don’t ever miss a scheduled appointment with the vet.
-Keeping your Ragdoll happy, healthy, and thriving means you’ll have a loving, loya,l and affectionate companion that will cherish each moment it spends around you for the rest of its life.
+Don’t neglect your kitty’s needs, and don’t miss a scheduled appointment with the vet.
+Keeping your Ragdoll happy, healthy, and thriving means you’ll have a loving, loyal, and affectionate companion that will cherish each moment it spends around you for the rest of its life.